Hide

 Thank you so much for sharing this, Jacqueline!

-Orchid Oolong from T Bar
+drank Orchid Oolong by T Bar

 My first steep of this was “Hey, this is a pretty good green-ish oolong, but not anything I haven’t tasted before.
 Hellllllooooo Orchid?”